BellamyDev/BelEncrypt/README.md

   Each letter is replaced by its corresponding encryption code as defined below.

 - **Case Support:**
   BelEncrypt accepts both uppercase and lowercase letters.
-All letters are converted to lowercase prior to encryption.
+All letters are converted to lowercase before processing.

+- **Encryption & Decryption:**
+  Users can choose to encrypt or decrypt text.

+- **Interactive CLI Menu:**
+  The program presents a main menu to select options, then prompts for the text input, and finally returns to the main menu once the operation is complete.

 - **Verbose Mode:**
-  Enable verbose mode to see detailed processing information and encryption steps.
+  Enable verbose mode to view detailed processing information and encryption/decryption steps.

-- **CLI Application:**
-  Designed for use in the terminal or command prompt.

 ---